+Manufactured homes that are built on a permanent foundation must be allowed in the same manner and in the same zones as single-family dwellings.
 Manufactured housing is permitted by-right in the RA, R-1-10, R-1-7, and R-1-6 zones and can also be used as second units.
 Manufactured housing development requires an administrative use permit in the RM-3, RM-2, and RM-1.5 zones.

-Manufactured housing requirements are not a constraint to development of this housing type.
+Manufactured housing requirements are a constraint to development of this housing type since manufactured housing development is subject to an administrative use permit in the RM zones but is not required for single-family dwellings.